 My thinking has been spurred, at increasing junctures, by Ian Maclean's traversal of European ideas through print culture, by the solicitation of humanist methods of reading and writing of Anthony Grafton, Ann Blair, and Richard Yeo, by Peter Miller's way of turning survivals into evidence and finally by Mordechai Feingold's habit of locating cultural paradigms in the bedrock of the history of universities.
 This, however, is just a sample of influential readings that is meant to convey the idea that while the tools of knowledge are often traditional and philological, my publications (see below) and the various projects I describe elsewhere try to turn them into something intellectually encompassing and fresh, whether I focus more on procedures (writing history, staging a play-text, debating, assembling a library, annotating Pliny or Euclid, etc.) or rather on products themselves (maps, secrets, automata, proverbs and other such sign-bearing artifacts).

 I consider as a serendipitous twist of events the fact that I am allowed to teach and do research, at least for a while, in East Central Europe, which is precisely where most of my thinking and writing has gone in recent years.
 Being there is not only a personal form of reward, but also a powerful way to re-orient, based on my other pursuits in life, what I do as a scholar.
-In the next months I will execute two research projects: “Galileo's People: Mapping Scientific Networks and Reading Practices in Early Modern Italy” (in Bucharest) and “The Ethics of Natural Knowledge: The European Reception of Aristotelian Meteorology, 1450-1650” (in Wolfenbüttel).
+In the last few months I have been occupied with two research projects: “Galileo's People: Mapping Scientific Networks and Reading Practices in Early Modern Italy” (in Bucharest) and “The Ethics of Natural Knowledge: The European Reception of Aristotelian Meteorology, 1450-1650” (in Wolfenbüttel).

 awards & fellowships →

-2018.
-Three-month post-doctoral research fellowship at the Tsakopoulos Collection of the State University of California in Sacramento to execute the project “The Printer's Wine-Dark Sea: Venetian Book Trading and the Greek Diaspora.“
+2018 (February - March).
+Research fellow at the Tsakopoulos Hellenic Collection of the State University of California in Sacramento to execute the project “The Printer's Wine-Dark Sea: Venetian Book Trading and the Greek Diaspora.“

 2004.
 Lander MacClintock memorial award for excellent academic performance, Indiana University, Bloomington.